Ditchling Common: Biodiversity

 The commoners' Common is the only part where the character of the original common is maintained and there is still a sense of landscape-scale openness.
 The biodiversity of the western part survived the farmers intent on ploughing and fertilising the grassland in the decades following the second world war.
 Now the Commoners Association do important work to save the area's biodiversity.
 Cattle grazing and scrub control are systematic and regular and as a result the old vegetation is still intact.
 There is a mosaic of tufted hair grass and purple moor grass, tormentil and dyer's greenweed, with low clumps of dwarf and European gorses, some thorn scrub, and a few super-special 'lawns' of rare marsh plume meadow thistle, with accompanying least willow, spring, carnation and glaucous sedges and quaking grass.
 On the marshy winter grassland, snipe are still visitors.
-In late summer large serotine bats forage and the forest specialist's Bechstein's and Barbastrelle bats are also present across both parts of the Common.
+In late summer large serotine bats forage and the forest specialist's Bechstein's and Barbastelle bats are also present across both parts of the Common.

 Despite the richness of today's Common, much has been lost.
 Nightingales used to breed here, but no longer.
 On both the commoners' Common and the Country Park, the closely related sub-shrubs Dyer's greenweed and petty whin were host to dependant populations of at least seven rare micro-moths, which were the chief fame of the Common to lepidopterists.
 Most, if not all of the micromoths, are now gone, but their evocative names, such as large gold case bearer, the greenweed leaf miner, the greenweed flat body, and the petty whin case bearer, are remembered.
 Also gone are the rare tawny and flea sedges, starfruit at the pond, and silver studded blue and small pearl-bordered fritillary butterflies.
 The marsh fritillary is also gone despite many reintroductions attempts between 1960 and 1991.